Unity-Technologies/com.unity.probuilder/Documentation~/tool-panels.md

 # Tool panels

-This portion of the ProBuilder toolbar provides access to most of the ProBuilder windows and components.
+This portion of the ProBuilder toolbar provides access to most of the ProBuilder windows, tools, and actions.

 ![Tool Panels on the ProBuilder toolbar](images/tool_panels.png)